Let’s make a difference together

 Gender pay gap report

-On 22 March 2018 we published our first gender pay report.
-The Equality Act 2010 introduces a statutory requirement to produce information outlining details of any gender pay differences that exist within an organisation.
-From April 2018 public, private and voluntary sector organisations with 250 or more employees are required to report on their gender pay gaps.
-The report is based on a snapshot date of 31 March 2017.
+The Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017 introduced a statutory requirement to produce information outlining details of any gender pay differences that exist within an organisation.
+As from April 2018 public, private and voluntary sector organisations with 250 or more employees were required to report on their gender pay gaps using six different measures.

 Was this information useful?
 Please let us know by clicking here.